mtoensing/ulanzi-awtrix-iobroker-javascript-snippets/readme.md

 The Awtrix Adapter is a component that connects ioBroker with the Ulanzi TC0001, a device designed for visual notifications and displays.
 This allows you to create dynamic and interactive displays for notifications, weather updates, time, and more.

-To purchasethe Ulanzi TC0001 device, visit [marc.tv/out/smartpixel](https://marc.tv/out/smartpixel).
+To purchase the Ulanzi TC0001 device, visit [marc.tv/out/smartpixel](https://marc.tv/out/smartpixel).

 ## Snippets Included